goasana/config/README.md

 ### Read Config

-Read the entire config as a map
+Read the entire config as a map.

 ```go
 // retrieve map[string]interface{}